 - All other enquiries may be indicated by choosing the ‘General Inquiry’ option

-For example, suppose you have a issue with a printer in Room 305.
+For example, suppose you have a issue with a printer in one of the computer rooms.
 In this case you should choose the ‘Support’ option.
 It would be prudent to provide some information about the nature of the request or enquiry.
-In this case you may include a relevant Subject message, e.g., 'Printer Issue'.
-In the textbox marked ‘Message’ you can provide any further details that are relevant.
-An example is shown below:
+In this example you may include a relevant Subject message, e.g., 'Printer Issue'.
+In the textbox marked ‘Message’ you can provide any further details that are relevant., e.g., the room number, the printer model, etc

-Once you have provided some information, simply click the ‘Submit Ticket’ button to send the request electronically to the IT department.
+Once you have provided the requisite information, click the ‘Submit Ticket’ button to send your request electronically to the IT technician.

-Note: clicking the ‘Reset’ button will blank all fields and force/allow you to start over, while the ‘Cancel’ button terminates the current ticket session.
+Note: clicking the ‘Reset’ button will blank all fields and force you to start over, while the ‘Cancel’ button terminates the current ticket session.

-As you can see, the message indicates that your request has been sent successfully.
-Furthermore, a confirmation email will have been generated and sent to your email account automatically.
-This email will contain a ticket reference number and a website link which you may use to monitor the progress of your request.
+If all is well, a message should appear indicating your request has been sent successfully.
+A confirmation email will also have been generated and sent to your email account automatically.
+The email will contain a ticket reference number and a website link which you may use to monitor the progress of your request.